TheRealSheBoss/COVID-19-MODELLING/README.md

-    *Install relevant libraries using pip install* e.g.
+    *Install relevant libraries using pip install*

 pip install virtualenv

 virtualenv venv

 source venv/bin/activate

 pip install pandas

 pip install matplotlib

 pip install numpy

 pip install seaborn

 pip install sklearn

     *Generating Masterdata*
 You have to have downloaded the CSV files folder we used to generate Masterdata.
-Once the program asks where have you saved the non-master data?, enter the folder in which the CSV folder is contained in. e.g.,
+Once the program asks where have you saved the non-master data?, enter the folder in which the CSV folder is contained in.
-/Users/adetutusadiq/Downloads (you have to have downloaded the CSV files).
+For my computer, the folder was located in this directory: /Users/adetutusadiq/Downloads.
 Click Enter.
 Master Data should have been saved in folder with the CSV folder.